 What are the program fees to attend Davidson REACH Summer Seminar?

-2021 program fees cover room and board, program and course materials, laundry fees, and the cost of all planned activities.
+2022 tuition and fees cover room and board, program and course materials, laundry fees, and the cost of all planned activities.
 Transportation to and from the program is not covered.
 Additional fees are charged for unaccompanied students transportation to and from the airport on arrival and departure days.
-Please see Arrival and Departure section under Parent Resources, for more information.

 Another opportunity or circumstance came up and I can't attend REACH anymore.
 Can I get a refund?